Oxfordshire Cricket Association Match Rules and Playing Conditions 2018

 f) Once a player has played in a cup competition after the preliminary round they shall not play below that level in any other cup competitions without the permission of the Registration Secretary.

-g) No player may play in any round of a cup competition, after the preliminary round, without the permission of the Registration Secretary, unless they are eligible as below.
+g) No player may play in any round of a cup competition without the permission of the Registration Secretary, unless they are eligible as below.

 h) All new player registrations must indicate the level at which that player will play.
 The Registration Secretary will refuse to allow any player he considers to be of 1st XI ability permission to play at a lower level.
 Where a new registration or a delayed appearance in a season indicates a player is playing at too low a level, the Registration Secretary will refuse to allow that player to continue playing below the level he considers acceptable.